Low-overhead Magic State Circuits with Transversal CNOTs: Discussion

 \section{Discussion}

 In this paper, by exploiting the transversal CNOT available in many hardware platforms, we are able to construct fault-tolerant circuits for generating distilled $\ket{CCZ}$, $\ket{CS}$ and $\ket{T}$ states with very low spacetime overhead (\cref{fig:CCZCircFinal,fig:CS-rearranged,fig:OurTgate}).
 This is done through an algorithm that compiles a series of $\pi/8$-phase rotations into a circuit with low CNOT depth and minimal $T$-depth, assuming free SWAPs given by the symmetry of the circuit or added connectivity of the hardware.
 This algorithm can be easily generalised to arbitrary phase rotations and also rotations in other bases, thus can be useful for compiling circuits in other contexts beyond magic state preparation.
-It will also be interesting to generalise this algorithm to rotations of mixed basis.
+It will also be interesting to generalise this algorithm to rotations of mixed basis using e.g. ideas in grouping commuting Pauli operators~\cite{gokhale2020optimization}.

-The CCZ circuit we obtain requires a workspace of at most $8$ logical qubits and a minimum time overhead of $7$ code cycles.
-On the other hand, circuits of the same $T$ error suppression power carried out using lattice surgery with planar connectivity will require $18$ logical qubits and $8.5d$ code cycles~\cite{gidneyEfficientMagicState2019}, which is a factor of $\sim 3d$ larger in the spacetime overhead.
+The CCZ circuit we obtain requires at most $12$ logical qubits and a minimum time overhead of $7$ code cycles.
+On the other hand, circuits of the same $T$ error suppression power carried out using lattice surgery with planar connectivity will require $18$ logical qubits and $8.5d$ code cycles~\cite{gidneyEfficientMagicState2019}, which is a factor of $\sim 2d$ larger in the spacetime overhead.
 This shows that the additional connectivity enabling transversal CNOTs can indeed greatly reduce the spacetime overhead for magic state circuits.
 Note that this does not require full 3D connectivity, but only requires a thin slice of 3D structure with shallow height since the number of code patches needed in our circuits is small.
 The architecture to implement such a quasi-3D connectivity in 2D hardware using only local shuttling has been proposed in \cite{caiLoopedPipelinesEnabling2023}.
 Besides being able to achieve the same $T$ error suppression power as its lattice surgery counterpart, our circuit will also accumulate fewer code cycle errors due to the much shorter time required.

 As mentioned in the last section, our circuits can be a key stage in magic state factories, but a previous stage is needed to prepare the incoming $T$ states~\cite{itogawa2024ZeroLevelDistillation, chamberlandVeryLowOverhead2020, gidney2024magicstatecultivationgrowing}.
 It will also be interesting to consider whether the availability of transversal CNOTs, along with the methods used in this paper, can be used to further optimise $T$ state preparation schemes.